-The Code of Practice on Openness in the HPSS sets out the requirements for public access to information on the HPSS and for the conduct of Board meetings.
+The Code of Practice on Openness in the NHS (2003, reviewed 2008) sets out the requirements for public access to information on the HPSS (HSC) and for the conduct of Board meetings.
 The Children's Court Guardian Agency for Northern Ireland is required to ensure appropriate compliance with the Freedom of Information Act (2000).

-The Board shall pursue the aims of the Code of Practice on Openness: "...to ensure that people may easily obtain an understanding of all services that are provided by the HPSS and, particularly, changes to those services that may affect them or their families".
+The Board shall pursue the aims of the Code of Practice on Openness: "...to ensure that people may easily obtain an understanding of all services that are provided by the HPSS (HSC) and, particularly, changes to those services that may affect them or their families".